habitat-sh/on-prem-builder/README.md

 ## Minio Web UI

-The Chef Habitat Builder on-prem stores package artifacts in Minio (https://github.com/minio/minio).
+The Chef Habitat Builder on-prem stores package artifacts in [Minio](https://github.com/minio/minio).
 By default, the Minio instance will be available on port 9000 (or whatever port you specified in your `bldr.env`).
 Please confirm that the Minio UI is available, and that you can log in with the credentials that were specified in your `bldr.env` file.
 There should already be a bucket created in which to host the artifacts.

 ## Chef Habitat Builder on-prem Web UI